 Bill Sullivan’s American Studies class, which is a winter/spring trimesters project-based learning elective to seniors, will share everything they learn about the home front in Suffield on this blog and invite other Connecticut students to do the same about their town!
 Let’s together create Connecticut history on this great collaborative platform (blog) and “do original” history story about this complex topic!

 #PBL Mantra: Share what you learn and show how you learned it.

 For more about this year’s challenge, read this blog post that asks CAIS students and teachers to investigate how their community prepared for WWI: post: https://caisctpbl.wordpress.com/2016/07/14/what-happened-in-your-town-during-the-pivotal-year-of-1774/

 Email Bill Sullivan email@example.com to become an author on our blog.
 Who can join?
-Any student (grades 5-12) from Connecticut or any student interested or connected in some way to the history of the Underground Railroad in Connecticut.
+Any student (grades 5-12) from Connecticut or any student interested or connected in some way to this US history project.
 A whole class can join for a 7-14 day unit (or longer) or an individual student can research one or several topics for a project or an independent study.
-Sharing what we learn about Connecticut’s Underground Railroad on the blog will help us cross-reference content, primary sources, as well as effective research methods.
+Sharing what we learn about Connecticut’s complex history on the blog will help us cross-reference content, primary sources, as well as effective research methods.
 The essence of project-based learning is to have investigators share what they learn and show how they did it, and this public history venture (blog) will help us compose a more complete history of this regiment’s accomplishments and sacrifices.
 Join today!